How to Use a Pitching Machine

 Pitching Machine Settings

-Configuring the settings on a pitching machines is easy.
-The majority of pitching machines come with a control panel with a few settings simple controls.
+Configuring the settings on a pitching machine is easy.
+The majority of pitching machines come with a control panel with a few settings and simple controls.

 And on this Jr. Hack Attack, there are 3 dials to control speed.
 Conveniently located to the left of the speed dials, there is a pitch chart that will show you how to create the pitch you desire.